Summary

 3. Press the “Alt+P” hotkey.

 Let’s add Elements to the Box.
 You can add text elements via the Add menu or by clicking the small plus at the top right corner of the selected Box.
-Also, you can use the hotkeys, which you can find in the Add menu to the right.
+You can also use the hotkeys in the Add menu to the right.

 Move Elements